 - Protect yourself from the sun – take breaks and find shade.
 Sunscreen lotion, hats, and sunglasses are key.

 - Bring hearing protection – we get loud (PRO-TIP: If you forget your ear plugs, stop by the info tent to grab a pair).

 - Keep yourself and your belongings safe – be aware of your surroundings and keep an eye on your personal items at all times.
 If you find something OR lose something, head to the information tent for our Lost & Found.
-Keep your cell phone and wallet close – the Asbury Park Police Department will be on the lookout for cell phone theft.

 - Bring a list of allergies and medications you take in case of medical emergency.